adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

 Each category is represented by a separate field.
 As we're asking users for an *amount* of something - in this case passengers - the number input makes sense.
-(Note: we discussed when to use the number input in “A Checkout Flow”.)
+(Note: we discussed when to use the number input in “Checkout”.)

 Number inputs have little spinner buttons.
 Spinners, also known as steppers, let users increase or decrease the input's value by a constant amount.
 They are great for making small adjustments.
 As Luke Wobrelkski says: